scls-cs/camp/loop/list.md

 ## 作业 ##

-1. Write a function which use while loop that iterates over a list of numbers and prints each number on a new line.
+1. Write a function which use for loop that iterates over a list of numbers and prints each number on a new line.

 ```{code-cell} python3
 def printAll(x):